tannerkoscinski/Spotify-Song-Grouper/README.md

 ---

+`presentation.pdf` is a brief presentation of the Spotify Song Grouper.

 `scripts` is a folder that contains all of the Spotify Song Grouper code and related files.

 `docker` is a folder that contains everything that is required to build a Docker container.